rhyslwells/Data-Archive/content/uncleaned/Data Engineering.md

 As a data engineer, you use mainly [SQL](term/sql.md) for almost everything except when using external data from an API.
 Here you'd use [ELT](term/elt.md) tools or write some [[data pipelines]] with the tools mentioned above.

-Want to know more about [The Evolution of The Data Engineer: A Look at The Past, Present & Future](https://airbyte.com/blog/data-engineering-past-present-and-future), check out the linked article or watch the video form of it:
-{{< youtube Si14Hgj4Lok >}}